A DB V160 Bo-Bo diesel in S Scale

 This photo unfortunately brought home to me that there was also a small but noticeable fault in the body shape.
 The top part of the body side should slope in more than it does.

+What this meant was that I was going to have to very carefully remove all the internal partitions and the internal false roof.
+The use of a new knife blade and pliers to bend and remove the old partitions soon completed the destructive work with no disastrous results.
 New partitions were cut with much sharper angles on them and fastened in place.
 The body sides were obviously slightly weakened by this but several layers of card inside the body shell soon sorted out this problem and within a couple of hours the loco looked much more like the real V160 with its characteristic inward slope to the body.

 The roof also had to be slightly narrowed to fit the revised body shell.
 Fortunately, I was simply able to file away the rather exaggerated rain strips on the edges of the roof which brought the roof down to about the correct width.
 The roof has also had a great deal of work done on it with plastic tubing inserted into the card roof to form the various exhaust outlets.
 The heads of small Lil dressmakers pins have been used to represent the lifting rings for the roof sections.
 The roof has now been coated with some Ronseal wet roof wood hardener liquid which makes the card really tough.
 I used this on my V100 with good results so I decided to repeat the progress on the V160.